 A finite table of instructions that, given the machine state qi and the current symbol sj it is reading on the tape, tells the machine to execute the following in sequence steps:

-Either erase or write a symbol, replacing sj with si,j,
+Either erase or write a symbol, replacing sj with si,j.

-Move the head one step left or one step right or stay in the same position,
+Move the head one step left or one step right or stay in the same position.

 Stay in the same or go to a new state as prescribed qi,j.

-Turing went on to prove that there was no general solution to the decision problem (Entscheidungsproblem) by showing that it is not possible to decide algorithmically whether, for all possible algorithm-input pairs, a Turing machine will ever halt or continue to compute forever (i.e., the halting problem for Turing machines is undecidable).
-The halting problem has been then the way in which Turing gave an answer to the Hilbert’s decision problem proving that mathematics is undecidable.
+Turing went on to prove that there was no general solution to the decision problem (Entscheidungsproblem) by showing that it is not possible to decide algorithmically whether, for all possible algorithm–input pairs, a Turing machine will ever halt or continue to compute forever (i.e., the halting problem for Turing machines is undecidable).
+The halting problem was then the way in which Turing gave an answer to the Hilbert’s decision problem proving that mathematics is undecidable.
 That problem is also very important because it has been one of the first problems to be proved undecidable.
-It is worth to notice that in his paper the Turing’s main aim was to define computability, not algorithms.
+It is worth noting that in his paper Turing’s main aim was to define computability, not algorithms.
 His paper argued that every function on natural numbers that can be computed by a (human or automatic) computer can also be computed by a Turing machine.
-As mentioned before, the Turing machine abstraction while served to solve the decision problem, it also became the main model of computability used by computer scientists for studying algorithm design and complexity, and for building real computers.
-This is because the abstract notion of the Turing’s computing machine captures all computable problems (as stated by the so-called Church-Turing thesis).
+As mentioned before, the Turing machine abstraction, while it served to solve the decision problem, also became the main model of computability used by computer scientists for studying algorithm design and complexity and for building real computers.
+This is because the abstract notion of Turing’s computing machine captures all computable problems (as stated by the so-called Church–Turing thesis).
 This implies also that any problem not computable by a Turing machine is not computable by whatever means.

 2.2 John von Neumann and the EDVAC

-As introduced in Chapter 1, just after the historical results achieved by Alonzo Church and Alan Turing and the definition of the abstract universal computing machine by Turing, from the late 1935 to the mid-1940s, a few practical computing machines were designed and built.
+As introduced in Chapter 1, just after the historical results achieved by Alonzo Church and Alan Turing and the definition of the abstract universal computing machine by Turing, from late 1935 to the mid-1940s a few practical computing machines were designed and built.
 Some of these designers often worked ignoring the projects of others.
-Some of the new computers were built using electromechanical relays for their circuits, while others exploited the vacuum tubes technology.
-In 1935 Howard H. Aiken considered of building an automated computing machine originally called Automatic Sequence Controlled Calculator (ASCC) and later the Harvard Mark I, whose construction was completed in 1943.
-While Aiken was working to the ACSS computer, Konrad Zuse in Germany exploited the Turing concepts to implement its Z3 computer and John Atanasoff.
-With the help of his student Clifford Berry developed the Atanasoff–Berry Computer (ABC) digital computing machine whose design inspired the project led by J. Presper Eckert and John Mauchly for implementing the Electronic Numerical Integrator and Computer (ENIAC).
+Some of the new computers were built using electromechanical relays for their circuits while others exploited vacuum tubes technology.
+In 1935, Howard H. Aiken considered building an automated computing machine originally called Automatic Sequence Controlled Calculator (ASCC) and later the Harvard Mark I, whose construction was completed in 1943.
+While Aiken was working on the ACSS computer, Konrad Zuse in Germany exploited the Turing concepts to implement his Z3 computer, and John Atanasoff with the help of his student Clifford Berry developed the Atanasoff–Berry Computer (ABC) digital computing machine whose design inspired the project led by J. Presper Eckert and John Mauchly for implementing the Electronic Numerical Integrator and Computer (ENIAC).